Home How-to How to fix Safari not working on Mac after update

 13. Login using Safe mode

-Ever heard of playing it safe?
+Have you ever heard of playing it safe?
 While it is close to impossible in life, it’s possible in macOS with Safe Mode.
-With this, you can save Safari from freezing.
+With this, you can prevent Safari from freezing.

 14. Update macOS